-The concentrated flavor of roasted tomatoes giving this Roasted Tomato Bisque a full-bodied taste without the use of cream.
-Silky porcini mushroom oil take this bisque to a whole new level.
+The concentrated flavor of roasted tomatoes giving this Roasted Tomato Bisque a full-bodied taste without the use of the cream.
+Silky porcini mushroom oil takes this bisque to a whole new level.

 - 2 1/2 lb. ripe tomatoes, peeled, quartered and seeded